 On your way back into town, pull over and get 'the snap' of the Jal Mahal lake palace - closed to the public - it's a quiet vista after the busy forts - the lake is usually teeming with water buffalo, herons and if you're lucky you'll see a few elephants pass by.

-Jaipur is a shoppers' paradise, my favourite area is the Johari Bazaar (complete with resident monkey troupe!) - make sure you wear comfy shoes and be prepared to barter, haggle and get involved in this cultural ritual.
-Treat it as fun, be courteous and respectful but remember when you ask a price in the market you will be quoted top price so have fun and negotiate until you feel like you are paying a fair price.
+Jaipur is a shoppers' paradise, my favourite area is the Johari Bazaar (complete with resident monkey troupe!) - make sure you wear comfy shoes and be prepared to get in amongst the hustle and bustle of everyday Jaipuri life.

 I book a private car through my hotel to zip me around when I'm on business - it's much more cost effective than you think!
 Around £20-£30 for the day.
 Although on-demand car app Ola is big in the city and a convenient way of nipping about.